 (iii) The Parties may collaborate on additional marketing efforts (including, without limitation, case studies, events and whitepapers), in which case, the PR / Marketing Representative shall be responsible for such collaboration on behalf of the Company.

 d) Relationship of the Parties.
 The Parties are independent contractors and nothing in this Agreement will be construed as creating a partnership or joint venture of any kind between the parties.
 Neither Party will have the authority or power to bind the other Party or represent that is has such right.

 e) Joint and Several Liability.
-Each of the entities listed herein is a party to this Agreement and is jointly and severally liable for the obligations of Company set forth in this Agreement.
+Each of the Company entities identified in this Agreement, including its/their subsidiaries and affiliates, is a Party to this Agreement and is jointly and severally liable for the obligations of Company set forth in this Agreement.

 h) Force Majeure.
 Nonperformance of either Party will be excused to the extent that performance is rendered impossible by events beyond its reasonable control, provided that the affected Party takes commercially reasonable steps to mitigate the effect of such event.